Tensor Renormalization Group Meets Computer Assistance: RG map and the master function

 This defines the final, normalized, tensor $A'$ as the 90 degree counterclockwise rotation of $A_2$.
 So clearly \beq \boxed{Z(A_2,\ell_x/2\times \ell_y)=Z(A', \ell_y\times \ell_x/2)}\,. \eeq Combining Eqs.~\eqref{eq:Zgauge1},\eqref{eq:Zrec},\eqref{eq:Zrot}, we obtain \eqref{eq:Zpreserved} with $\mathcal{N}=\mathcal{N}_1^2 \mathcal{N}_2$.
 We record this as: \begin{proposition} The defined map $A\mapsto \calN A'$ is an RG map (for any values of the reweighting parameters $w_\x, w_\o>0$) in the sense that it preserves the tensor network partition function. \end{proposition}

-Let us describe the isometry $J:V\otimes V\to V$.
-We split the "ingoing" vertical legs of $J$ into sectors corresponding to $V=\o\oplus \x$.
-We split the "outgoing" leg into sectors $V=\o\oplus\d\oplus\u\oplus \r$.
-(This leg is vertical, but it will become horizontal after rotation, so we use 4 sectors as on the horizontal legs of $A$.)
-Then, we require that $J$ maps isometrically the 4 sectors of $V\otimes V$ onto the 4 sectors of $V$ as follows (see \cref{fig:J-sectors}):
+{ Let us next discuss the isometry $J:V\otimes V\to V$.
+We use the same $J$ as in the linearized analysis.
+The "ingoing" vertical legs of $J$ are split into sectors corresponding to $V=\o\oplus \x$, while the "outgoing" leg is split into sectors $V=\o\oplus\d\oplus\u\oplus \r$.
+This leg is vertical, but it will become horizontal after rotation, so we use 4 sectors as on the horizontal legs of $A$.
+Then, we require that $J$ maps isometrically the 4 sectors of $V\otimes V$ onto the 4 sectors of $V$ as in Eq.~\eqref{eq:J_who_where} (see \cref{fig:J-sectors}).
+The rationale behind these assignments was already discussed in \cref{sec:lin-reconnection-and-rotation}.}

-The first three of these assignments and their rationale were already discussed in \cref{sec:lin-reconnection-and-rotation}.
-The last assignment $\x \otimes \x \mapsto \r$ was not needed there, since the sector $\x \otimes \x$ does not arise in the linearized analysis.
-In the full nonlinear analysis, the sector $\x\otimes \x$ does arise and its information must be preserved; so we map it to another sector $\r$ foreseen specifically for this purpose.